 Complete the Contact Form.
 I will send you an informational e-mail with more detail about my studio and policies and we can discuss any questions you may have.
-I like to schedule a meeting in person to get acquainted, either for you to observe a lesson with one of my current students or to give your child a chance to play for me, if they already have experience.
-If there is not an opening students are placed on a waiting list.
+I like to schedule a meeting in person to get acquainted, either for you to observe a lesson with one of my current students or, in the case of a transfer student, to give your child a chance to play for me.
+If there is not an opening, students are placed on a waiting list.
 Parents of young beginners need to take two lessons of a parent education unit before the student lessons begin.

 Lesson and Tuition Schedule

-- There are 30 private lessons from Labor Day through Memorial Day and 9 group lessons.
-The summer session is 6 weeks of private lessons and 2 group lessons.
+- There are 30 private lessons from Labor Day through Memorial Day.
+The summer session is 6 weeks of private lessons.

-- Tuition is 9 equal payments during the academic year regardless of the number of weeks in a month.
+- Tuition is 9 equal payments during the academic year regardless of the number of lessons in a month.

 - Payment is due in full at the beginning of each month paid by check or secure online credit card payment.

 - There is an annual recital fee of $50 and an annual registration fee of $75 as well as service charges for late payments or returned checks.

 At the heart of The Suzuki Method is the Suzuki Triangle which brings student, parent and teacher together in a unique relationship of working, learning and supporting each other.
 This triangle is at the center of a larger shape, a star, which radiates from the triangle into these five positive qualities: character, community, family, skills and performance.
 Just like the triangle, these five points work together to build a strong character and noble heart and prepare your child to become a shining star.